brunokim/neows-consumer/README.md

    the end of the ingestion
    * I expect that all queries have similar costs (although some weeks have more NEOs flying by, perhaps?), so if a task fail 3 times, it's likely that plenty of others are failing often as well.

+## Testing

+There are no unit tests in this project, because most of the implementation concerns either hard-to-test constructs (network requests, concurrent execution) or are too simple to warrant them (data conversion).

+To ensure at least some safety net, the repository is configured to run static pre-commit checks with `flake8` and `mypy`, and pre-push checks with `pylint`.
+To install the hooks, view the [installation](#installation--development) section.

 ## Container